 - When a web editor leaves College employment, his or her permission will be immediately removed from the site database by the Office of Information Technology, and all editing permissions will be revoked.

-- When a web editor leaves the office and dept or changes positions, the editing permissions will be immediately adjusted as appropriate by the manager(s) of that website.
+- When a web editor leaves the office or department or changes positions, the editing permissions will be immediately adjusted as appropriate by the manager(s) of that website.
 Web managers should check their site’s users every semester.

 - Top-level managers should have “administrator” or “editor” permissions.
 Student workers should have permissions that expire at the end of their employment.
 Content published by GAs and other students must be routinely checked by a full-time employee.

 - All users must use their Wagner College username and password to access the site.
-A Wagner College All-Access Pass is required for editing wagner.edu, faculty.wagner.edu, or students.wagner.edu.
+A Wagner College All-Access Pass is required for editing wagner.edu or faculty.wagner.edu.

 - Top Pages.